leonp84/code-institute-project-1/README.md

 #### Fixed

-The major bug that took time to correct was that the `main` sections of each page was not responding properly when screen *height* was adjusted.
+The major bug that took the most time to correct was that the `main` sections of each page was not responding properly when screen *height* was adjusted.
 I tried dealing with this through a variety of solutions, but ended up using the layout design of the [Love Running Walkthrough]( https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.2-add-stylesheet-with-starter-styles/assets/css/style.css) Project from Code Institute, by using flexbox styling in the `body` section of the pages and adding the following code (copied from the above project) to the `main` sections of the page:

 `flex: 1 o auto;`